 From 28 July 2014, there was a clear recognition in the Immigration Rules and Home Office guidance that there would be some cases where an applicant did not meet the Immigration Rules for family members, including para EX.1, but Article 8 would still be breached by their removal from the UK.
-Appendix FM was
+Appendix FM was amended from that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial